 Engaging Researchers and Innovators for Commercialization at HBCUs (EnRICH)

-We are launching a health technology-focused innovation harvesting and commercialization “pre-accelerator” program for faculty and student innovators at Historically Black Colleges and Universities (HBCUs).
+EnRICH is a human health-focused innovation harvesting and commercialization “pre-accelerator” program for faculty and student innovators at Historically Black Colleges and Universities (HBCUs).
 The program, “Engaging Researchers and Innovators for Commercialization at HBCUs” (EnRICH), is led by Jackson State University, an urban research HBCU located in Jackson, MS, with support from leadership at XLerateHealth and the University of Kentucky Office of Technology Commercialization.

 The goals of the program are to impact equity, diversity and inclusion in innovations, and train faculty and students at HBCUs to critically evaluate the commercial potential of new healthcare innovations.
 EnRICH will engage HBCU faculty and students in the commercialization process (from invention to commercialization), train HBCU faculty and students to conduct market assessments of health related innovations, support the intellectual property protection for selected innovations, immerse faculty and students in the commercialization pathway development process, and support faculty and student participation in an established startup accelerator program.
 EnRICH will also leverage XLerateHealth’s extensive experience with conducting biomedical technology accelerator programs, as well as the NSF I-Corps Site program at JSU.